Combatting Winter Acne

 However, home workouts have recently been cited as one of the contributory causes to the rise in ‘body acne’, affecting the chest, buttocks and back.
 This is because after these home workouts, we are less likely to immediately shower and change- sitting around in sweaty clothes can exacerbate acne.
 Sitting around can also cause more friction between your skin, your clothes and your sofa - thus making spots more likely – and most of us do more sitting around during the dark days of winter.

 On the topic of darkness, 68 people with acne were recently found to have lower vitamin D levels than healthy control subjects.
 It can’t be said from this that low vitamin levels contribute to causing acne, although it might; it could be that the psychological and social stresses of acne predispose affected people to spend less time outdoors.
 Whatever the nature of the association might be, a high proportion of people in the UK winters have low vitamin D, so taking a supplement may be sensible for most of us.
-We should also get outside when we can during this Covid affected winter – just to get the benefit of both light and exercise.
+We should also get outside when we can during winter – just to get the benefit of both light and exercise.

 Partly from the effects of the festive season, and partly through seasonal variations in diet, many of us eat more refined carbohydrates in winter.
 Chocolate, potatoes and bread are the typical culprits - and these foodstuffs are likely to worsen any predisposition to acne.
 So, keeping an eye on how much of these things you are consuming would be sensible as well as aiming to incorporate more fresh fruit and vegetables.

+Finally, for various reasons, people don’t prioritise taking good care of their skin.
 A simple skincare routine using effective products on both your face and body can help fight back against acne and problem skin.
-The LUSTRE ClearSkin Blue Light SOLO and TRIO devices can also be used on the face and body to effectively kill the acne causing bacteria.
+Light therapy can also be used on the face and body to effectively kill the acne causing bacteria.

 So – simple messages for improving post-Christmas winter acne would be: